An American Tail (franchise): An American Tail: Fievel Goes West (1991)

 An American Tail: Fievel Goes West is a 1991 western sequel to An American Tail.
 This film has been exhibited four times at the Jimmy Stewart Museum since 2015, a dedication to the late James Stewart in his final role.

 An American Tail: The Treasure of Manhattan Island (1998)

 An American Tail: The Treasure of Manhattan Island is a 1998 direct-to-video sequel not involved with Amblin Entertainment and is noted for exploring darker themes unlike the past films.
 Released in the United States in February 2000.

 An American Tail: The Mystery of the Night Monster (1999)

 An American Tail: The Mystery of the Night Monster is a 1999 direct-to-video sequel not involved by Amblin Entertainment, released in the United States in July 2000.
-The film series was subsequently discontinued and moved on to work on direct-to-video sequels based on Balto.
+The film series was subsequently discontinued to focus work on direct-to-video sequels based on Balto.